xpipe-io/xpipe/SECURITY.md

 Due to its nature, XPipe has to handle a lot of sensitive information.
 Therefore, the security, integrity, and privacy of your data has topmost priority.

-General information about the security approach of the XPipe application can be found on the website at https://xpipe.io/features#security.
-If you're interested in security implementation details, you can find them at https://docs.xpipe.io/security.
+More information about the security approach of the XPipe application can be found on the documentation website at https://docs.xpipe.io/reference/security.

 You can report security vulnerabilities in this GitHub repository in a confidential manner.
 We will get back to you as soon as possible if you do.